E-commerce

 Retail media

-Promotional consistency
+Promo consistency

-Sales periods and national campaigns: a single calendar shared with community managers to avoid early or contradictory announcements.
+Sales and national campaigns: a single calendar shared with community managers to avoid early or contradictory announcements.

-Facebook and Instagram: Shops, ads, and catalog
+Facebook and Instagram: Shops, ads and catalog

-Catalog and feed
+Catalog and feeds

 Image quality, titles, availability: a poorly configured feed wastes budget and creates frustration if the product is unavailable at click time.